rikukissa/typehole/README.md

 So all values you can receive as an HTTP request payload can be turned into an interface.

-All other values (promises, functions etc.) will be typed as `any`.
+From 1.4.0 forward also Promises are supported.
+All other values (functions etc.) will be typed as `any`.

 ## Commands